openvinotoolkit/training_extensions/docs/source/guide/explanation/additional_features/xai.rst

 - **Activation Map​** - this is the most basic and naive approach.
 It takes the outputs of the model's feature extractor (backbone) and averages it in channel dimension.
 The results highly rely on the backbone and ignore neck and head computations.
 Basically, it gives a relatively good and fast result.

 - `Recipro-CAM​ <https://arxiv.org/pdf/2209.14074>`_ uses Class Activation Mapping (CAM) to weigh the activation map for each class, so it can generate different saliency per class.
 Recipro-CAM is a fast gradient-free Reciprocal CAM method.
-The method involves spatially masking the extracted feature maps to exploit the correlation between activation maps and network predictions for target classes. **default option** for CNN models.
+The method involves spatially masking the extracted feature maps to exploit the correlation between activation maps and network predictions for target classes. **Default option** for CNN models.

 - `ViT Recipro-CAM​ <https://arxiv.org/abs/2310.02588>`_ is a modification of Recipro-CAM for Transformers-based models.
-It uses the same approach as Recipro-CAM but with a different way to extract feature maps from the Vision Transformer. **default option** for transformer-based models.
+It uses the same approach as Recipro-CAM but with a different way to extract feature maps from the Vision Transformer. **Default option** for transformer-based models.

 Below we show the comparison of described algorithms. ``Access to the model internal state`` means the necessity to modify the model's outputs and dump inner features.
 ``Per-class explanation support`` means generation different saliency maps for different classes.